 If you’ll be spending any time outdoors (even on cloudy days), sunscreen is a must to prevent sunburn.
 Apply it at least 15 minutes before you go outdoors and reapply regularly throughout the day, particularly after spending time in the water.
-If you’ll be swimming or snorkeling in an area with coral reefs, wear reef-safe sunscreen to avoid damaging this delicate ecosystem.
+If you’ll be swimming or snorkeling in an area with coral reefs, wear reef-safe sunscreen to avoid damaging the delicate ecosystem.

 You can only eat so much junk food on the road before everyone starts to feel a little icky.
 Pack a few healthier snacks such as fruit, nuts, and trail mix so you don’t need to resort to McDonald’s or convenience stores every time you need a snack.
-For road trips, consider bringing a travel cooler for storing perishable items such as yogurt or carrot sticks.
+For family road trips, consider bringing a travel cooler or cooler backpack for storing perishable items such as yogurt or carrot sticks.

-If your family vacations include camping or travel to developing countries, you’ll need a plan for making sure your drinking water is safe.
+If your vacations include family camping or travel to developing countries, you’ll need a plan for making sure your drinking water is safe.
 Instead of relying on bottled water, consider a more eco-friendly alternative like the LifeStraw Go, a reusable water bottle that filters out bacteria, protozoan parasites, and microplastics.
 Another alternative is the SteriPen, which uses UV light to treat water for bacteria, viruses, and protozoa.

-Find a water bottle that best fits your needs and style: if you want perfect-temperature water, try a Hydro Flask (or the cheaper Amazon version).
+Find a water bottle that best fits your needs and style: If you want perfect-temperature water, try a Hydro Flask (or the cheaper Amazon version).
 For people looking to travel light, an option like a Nomader Collapsible Water Bottle or a Vapur Flexible Water Bottle can be a just-right fit.
 There are plenty of kids water bottles sized for smaller hands as well.